-When administered to rats and rabbits during the period of organogenesis, sorafenib was teratogenic and induced embryo-fetal toxicity (including increased post-implantation loss, resorptions, skeletal retardations, and retarded fetal weight).
-The effects occurred at doses considerably below the recommended human dose of 400 mg twice daily (approximately 500 mg/m/day on a body surface area basis).
-Adverse intrauterine development effects were seen at doses $\geq 0.2$ mg/kg/day (1.2 mg/m/day) in rats and 0.3 mg/kg/day (3.6 mg/m/day) in rabbits.
-These doses result in exposures (AUC) approximately 0.008 times the AUC seen in patients at the recommended human dose.
-A NOAEL (no observed adverse effect level) was not defined for either species, since lower doses were not tested.
+In animal reproduction studies, sorafenib was teratogenic and induced embryo-fetal toxicity (including increased post-implantation loss, resorptions, skeletal retardations, and retarded fetal weight) when administered orally to pregnant rats and rabbits during the period of organogenesis.
+The effects occurred at doses considerably below the recommended human dose of 400 mg twice daily (approximately 500 mg/m2/day on a body surface area basis).
+Adverse intrauterine development effects were seen at doses >0.2 .mg/kg/day (1.2 mg/m2/day) in rats and \geq 0.3 mg/kg/day (\geq 3.6 mg/m2/day) in rabbits.
+These doses result in exposures (AUC) that are approximately 0.008 times the AUC in patients at the recommended dose.